dmwm/CRABServer/scripts/Utils/crab-shutdown/README.md

 Further details on these operation are available on the CRAB [docs](https://cmscrab.docs.cern.ch/technical/crab-shutdown.html)

+Install ansible on your laptop, make sure you can ssh into the schedds from your laptop with `ssh vocms0106.cern.ch`.
+Adjust your ssh client config if you can not.

-Install ansible on your laptop, then cd into this directory and hold the dagmans in all the schedds with
+Then cd into this directory and hold the dagmans in all the schedds with

 ```bash